glebtsereteli/GMRoomLoader/docs/pages/api/roomLoader/loading.md

 Rooms can only be loaded if their data has been initialized.
 Make sure to [Initialize](/pages/api/roomLoader/data/#initialization) the data for any room you intend to load beforehand, or the game will crash.
 :::

-## Full Rooms
+## `.Load()`

-This section covers loading full rooms with all their layers and elements.
-Layers are sorted in the same order as defined in the Room Editor, with their depths preserved.
+> `RoomLoader.Load(room, x, y, [xOrigin], [yOrigin], [flags], [xScale], [yScale], [angle], [multScale], [addAngle])` ➜ :Struct:.:Payload: or :Undefined:

+Loads all layers and elements of the given room at the given coordinates, with optional :Origin:, :Asset Type: filtering, scaling and rotation.

-Check the [Payload/Depth](/pages/api/payload/depth) section if you need to adjust layer depths after loading.
+Layers are created at the same depths defined in the Room Editor.
+See the [Payload/Depth](/pages/api/payload/depth) section if you need to adjust layer depths manually after loading to be above or below a certain layer/depth.

-### Coverage
+* If [ROOMLOADER_DELIVER_PAYLOAD](/pages/api/config/#roomloader-deliver-payload) is `true`, returns an instance of :Payload:.
+* Otherwise returns :Undefined:.

+::: details ℹ️ ROOM ELEMENT COVERAGE {closed}
-Full room loading supports the following room elements.
+Full room loading supports the following elements.

 | Element | Layer Type | Status |
 |---|---|---|